itspriddle/josh.fail/_posts/2022/2022-08-19-silencing-last-login-message-on-macos-terminals.md

 I'm mainly documenting this here so I remember what I did if I need to revert or apply it to other Macs.
 Time will tell if I regret it 😅

+---

+_Update 2023-06-30:_ This might have been a bug on Monterey.
+On Ventura, it seems like just creating `~/.hushlogin` works again.

 [1]: https://stackoverflow.com/questions/15769615/remove-last-login-message-for-new-tabs-in-terminal#comment109701003_16181082